-Development of regulation of P2P platforms in Australia has recognised all of these features (ASIC 2016) but has arguably focused on account management and investment facilitation, which is a feature of both managed investment schemes (MIS) and IDPS (such as operated by stockbrokers).
-In the absence of suitable legislation, which reflects all of the features outlined above, regulation of P2P operators has defaulted to compliance with MIS regulatory requirements.
+Development of regulation of P2P platforms in Australia has recognised all of these features (ASIC, 2016) but has arguably focused on the last (account management and investment facilitation) which is a feature of both managed investment schemes (MIS) and IDPS (such as operated by stockbrokers).
+In the absence of suitable legislation which reflects all of the features outlined above, regulation of P2P operators has defaulted to compliance with MIS regulatory requirements.

-We argue that this is not ideal and that P2P platforms (and associated services) are an example of a more general integration of the provision of a number of economic functions made possible by 'fintech'.
+We argue that this is not ideal and that P2P platforms (and associated services) are an example of a more general integration of the provision of a number of economic functions made possible by "Fintech".
 This warrants reassessment of the current legislative framework which is based on treating those functions as being provided separately by separate entities, as was the case under older technology.
-Specifically, we argue that P2P platforms combine the functions of a market (exchange) operator and a provider of financial services (individual account and trading facilitation), as exemplified by stockbrokers (market participants).
-It is particularly important that fintech can enable direct access to the market by end-users (without the need for a broker or a designated market participant) and integrated provision of those functions listed above.
-This removes the case for a regulatory structure based on a distinction between market operators and financial services providers (market participants) which is a special case of non-integrated provision resulting from old technology.
+Specifically, we argue that P2P platforms combine together the functions of a market (exchange) operator and a provider of financial services (individual account and trading facilitation) such as exemplified by stockbrokers (market participants).
+Of particular importance, Fintech can enable direct access to the market by end-users